pombredanne/centidb/docs/concepts.rst

-Just as when a human looks up a word in a paper dictionary, when a database asks an ordered storage engine to "lookup the definition of ``aaaa``", it is a very simple matter to discover which words directly precede or follow ``aaaa``, since these words will appear on the same page.
+Just as when a human looks up a word in a paper dictionary, when a database asks an ordered storage engine to "lookup the definition of ``aaaa``", it is a very simple matter to discover which words directly precede or follow ``aaaa``, since these words will appear on the same page of the dictionary.

 Indices
 +++++++

-The majority of row-oriented database systems rely on this ordering behaviour to efficiently provide their most useful feature: indices.
+The majority of row-oriented database systems rely on this ordering behaviour to efficiently support their most useful feature: indices.
 An index here is simply a dictionary where a record's key and its indexable value are swapped: the key becomes the value, and the value to be indexed becomes the key, like *(value, key)*.
 The resulting pair is an index entry, and a collection of index